CollegeTalk/CollegeTalk/Artifacts/Deployment/Azure/ContainerDeployment.md

 5. Send files to be built as a container in Azure Container Registry: `az acr build --registry collegetalk --image collegetalk-api .`
 6. Following the tutorial, create a containerized web app with Azure App Service
 7. Turn on Continuous deployment in the App Service's Deployment Center so that updates to the container will automatically update the app
+8. In application settings for App Service, set a new application setting with WEBSITES_PORT to be 5000, as it defaults to a different port